Backend Developer

 Updated a client's app to meet Google Play SDK requirements achieved successful Play Store approval after initial rejection.
 Created landing pages for clients to represent their business.

-Assisted in Computer Science labs and lectures, represented my university by teaching programming and robotics to guests at events such as New Scientist Live 2024 and university hosted STEM events.
+Assisted in Computer Science labs and lectures, represented my university by teaching programming and robotics to guests at events such as New Scientist Live 2024 and at university hosted STEM events.

 This is a plane tracker made with a Raspberry Pi and a Radio Antenna, it receives radio signals